Louis-CharlesBiron/canvasDotEffect/readme.md

 ****
 ### Generic follow paths
-The sub class FOLLOW_PATH provides generic follow paths.
+The sub class FOLLOW_PATHS provides generic follow paths.

+// TODO LIST ALL GENERIC PATHS

 #### Example use 1:
 ###### - Make a dot follow a circle of 200px radius, over 5 seconds